Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Disordered Bose-Hubbard model

 \subsection{Percolation analysis}

-The percolation theory analyses the statistical and geometrical properties of the clusters of sites on a lattice \cite{stauffer_92}.
-Specifically, in the site-percolation problem, every lattice site is independently and randomly {\em occupied} with probability $p$.
-The collection of neighbouring occupied sites is termed as a cluster.
-For small $p$, majority of the clusters constitute small number of sites, and are isolated.
-While for large $p$, majority of the occupied sites form a percolating cluster which spans from one edge to the opposite edge.
-Thus, there exists a critical threshold probability $p_c$ so that for $p < p_c$, there is no spanning cluster, and for $p \ge p_c$, there exists atleast one spanning cluster.
+The percolation theory analyzes the statistical and geometrical properties of the clusters of sites on a lattice \cite{stauffer_92}.
+Specifically, in the site-percolation problem, every lattice site is independently and randomly occupied with probability $p$.
+The collection of neighboring occupied sites is termed as a cluster.
+For small $p$, a majority of the clusters constitute small number of sites and are isolated, while for large $p$, a majority of the occupied sites form a percolating cluster which spans from one edge to the opposite edge.
+Thus, there exists a critical threshold probability $p_c$ so that for $p < p_c$, there is no spanning cluster, and for $p \ge p_c$, there exists at least one spanning cluster.
 Such a percolating transition is characterized by power-law divergences and universal critical exponents.
 One property which exhibits divergence at transition is the correlation length of the system $\xi$.
 It can be defined as an average over the cluster radii in the system

-where $R_s$ is the gyration radius of the cluster of $s$ sites, and the $n_s$ denotes the average number of clusters of size $s$ per site.
+where $R_s$ is the gyration radius of the cluster of $s$ sites and the $n_s$ denotes the average number of clusters of size $s$ per site.
 In the summation, the contribution from the infinite, percolating clusters is omitted \cite{stauffer_92, sahimi_21}.
-At the percolation transition $\xi^2$ shows power-law divergence
+At the percolation transition $\xi$ shows power-law divergence,

 The calculation of $R_s$ involves the evaluation of the distance of a lattice site from the center of mass of the cluster \cite{stauffer_92, sahimi_21}.
 For systems with the periodic boundary conditions (PBC), due to the absence of edges, there are two possible definitions of the distance between two lattice sites.
 To resolve this in a consistent way, we unwrap the system.
 So that the clusters in the original system are mapped onto a system where dimensions are doubled.
 In the larger system, the distance between the lattice sites in a cluster are defined without ambiguity.
-The details of this procedure are given in the Appendix \ref{appendA}.
+The details of this procedure are given in the Appendix \ref{appendB}.

-In the BG phase, the sites with non-zero SF order parameter are considered as occupied sites.
+In the BG phase, the sites with nonzero SF order parameter are considered as occupied sites.
 Hence, as the critical $J_c$ of the BG-to-SF transition is approached, we expect the SF clusters to percolate.
 So, we can equivalently write the power law divergence in terms of reduced hopping strength as